ixiaopan/blog/content/post/svd.md

 Suppose there is a point in the 2D space, how do you describe it?
-One common way is to use Cartesian coordinate system that is defined by x and y axes by listing a pair of numbers, such as `(x, y)`.
-Perhaps there are some people who don't know Cartesian coordinates, and they might choose a random set of vectors as their reference coodinate.
-For example, the red point in Figure 1 is `(-4, 1)` from our standard view(in gray) while the coordinate is `(-1, 2)` if we are in the view of another person(in blue).
+One common way is to use Cartesian coordinate system to list a pair of numbers, such as `(x, y)`.
+Perhaps there are some people who don't know Cartesian coordinates, and they might randomly choose a set of vectors as their basis of the coordinate space.
+For example, the red point in Figure 1 is `(-4, 1)` from our standard view defined by the gray vectors while the coordinate is `(-1, 2)` if we look at the same point from another angle defined by the blue vectors.